How to Build a Local SEO Chrome Extension with the uule Parameter

 Step 1: Understanding Google’s uule Parameter

-Here’s what each part means:
+Here is what each part represents:

 What is uule?

 Without uule, Google may only consider your country (gl) but not the exact city.
-For SEO professionals, this distinction is critical: a keyword might rank #1 in one city and #10 in another.
+For SEO professionals, this distinction is critical because a keyword might rank first in one city and tenth in another.
+By generating uule dynamically, you can simulate searches from any city in the world instantly without VPNs or proxies.

 Step 2: Populating Dropdowns for Countries, Languages, and Google Domains